 My ministry journey began with sharing my testimony in local churches and serving in my home church.
 Four years later in 2004, I was ordained, and doors were opened for me to serve in the capacity of an associate pastor.
-Over the years God has used me to encourage and equip leaders, author books, plant and pastor a church, minister to inmates at local jails, and hold church services for clients at the Oklahoma Forensics Center.
+Over the years God has used me to encourage women, equip leaders, author books, plant and pastor a church, minister to inmates at local jails, and hold church services for clients at the Oklahoma Forensics Center.
 My heart's desire is to help others overcome the pains and trials of life so they too can joyfully finish the race God has set before them.

 THE STORY CONTINUES...
 In 2017 God moved our family from Oklahoma to Virginia.
-Today I serve God as a speaker, author, and career woman.
+Today I serve God as a speaker, author, blogger, and career woman.
 My mom is one of the biggest influences in my life.
 She taught me how to use wise words with a warm heart and how to be strong and share unconditional love.
 My proudest accomplishments in life are my beautiful children, and my happy place is a day on the beach with my family.
-I'm a graduate from Cranford Business College, published author, ordained minister, and a licensed insurance risk advisor.
+I'm a graduate from Cranford Business College, published author, ordained minister, and a licensed insurance advisor.
 God has blessed us with five children, two sons-in-law, and ten grandchildren - I am one proud Jamma!
 We make our home in Chesapeake, Virginia and look forward to continuing our life journey and all that it has to offer us.